The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Introduction

-Note, for example, if a confounding effect is present in a MLR model, the data are often not exchangeable, even when the null hypothesis is true.
-Consider an example whose goal is to model performance in college as the response variable (\(Y\)) based on whether the student took Advanced Placement (AP) courses in high school (\(X_2\), the treatment variable) and the student's family income level (\(X_1\)).
-It has been well documented that work on AP exams is associated with socio-economic status (Kolluri 2018).
-Assume that the null hypothesis is true; that is, having taken the AP exam is not linearly related to performance in college after controlling for family income.
+Consider an example whose goal is to model performance in college as the outcome variable (\(Y\)) based on whether the student took Advanced Placement (AP) courses in high school (\(X_1\), the ``treatment'' variable) and the student's family income level (\(X_2\), a potential confounder).
+It has been well-documented that work in AP courses is positively associated with socio-economic status (Kolluri 2018).
+Assume that the null hypothesis (\(\beta_1 = 0\)) is true; that is, having taken an AP course is not linearly related to performance in college after controlling for family income.
+For the moment, we assume that the families are independent and only one student is included from each family.

+Understanding exchangeability is sometimes best understood when it is violated.
+Imagine now carrying out a test from the given example setting by permuting \(Y\) for this MLR model.
+The permutation process would break the relationship between \(X_1\) and \(Y\) (as desired), would preserve the relationship between \(X_1\) and \(X_2\) (as desired), but would also unfortunately break the relationship between \(Y\) and \(X_2\).

-In that setting, permuting the treatment variable (taking AP courses or not) creates a null sampling distribution with the unintended side-effect that the treatment variable (\(X_2\)) is no longer associated with income level (\(X_1\)).
-Because treatment and income \textbf{are} associated in the real data, the permuted data do not retain the observed dependency structure in the original data.
-That is, the relevant relationship is lost after permutation and the exchangeability condition is violated.
+Breaking the relationship between \(Y\) and \(X_2\) wouldn't be an issue if \(Y\) and \(X_2\) were not associated.
+But if \(X_2\) is a potential confounder of the relationship, then \(Y\) and \(X_2\) may be associated.
+The permutation procedure where the outcome \(Y\) is permuted, therefore, is not exchangeable, even when the null hypothesis of interest is true (i.e., \(\beta_1 = 0\)).
+In this setting, permuting the outcome creates a permutation sampling distribution with the unintended consequence that the performance in college (\(Y\)) is no longer associated with income level (\(X_2\)).
+Because treatment and income \textbf{are} associated in the real world, the data with permuted \(Y\) values do not retain the observed dependency structure that is in the original data.
+That is, a relevant relationship is lost after a permutation, which ends up violating the exchangeability condition.